AdrishikharChowdhury/Data-Structure-And-Algorithm/Linked List/Circular Linked List/README.md

-# Circular Linked List Implementation in C
+# Circular Linked List Implementation

 A variation of linked list where the last node points back to the first node, creating a circle.
 This creates a list that can be traversed endlessly in a circular manner.